 |Circular charts are appropriate for most applications.
 Elliptical charts may work better near the outer borders of extreme fisheye lenses.|

-Though the primary purpose of the SFRreg targets is to allow MTF measurements at arbitrary locations in the Field of View (FoV) of a camera (and at arbitrary distances, for maximum customizability), users may wish to still have a dense set of MTF measurements near the camera’s center of FoV.
-In order to to make this more convenient, we have developed the SFRreg Center chart (which is similar to the ISO 12244:2014 chart).
+Though the primary purpose of the SFRreg targets is to allow MTF measurements at arbitrary locations in the camera Field of View (FoV) (and at arbitrary distances, for maximum versatility), users may need a dense set of MTF measurements near the camera’s center of FoV as well as tonal response, noise, and color measurements.
+In order to to make this more convenient, we have developed the SFRreg Center chart (which is similar to the ISO 12233:2014 chart).

-This chart can be placed in the central portion of the image, typically subtending 90 degrees horizontally (but other angles are available).
+This chart can be placed in the central portion of the image, typically subtending 90 to 100 degrees horizontally (but other angles are available).
 The 90 degree chart is shown on the right.
-It is used along with single SFRreg charts located elsewhere in image.
+It is used along with single SFRreg charts located elsewhere in image, and typically facing the image (not in the center chart plane).
 Top views representing some potential arrangements (for a 240 degree camera FoV) are shown below.
 The charts on the sides typically represent two (or more) charts located in the corners (and possibly sides) of the camera’s field.
 These are merely suggestions: other arrangements may work better, depending on the angular field of view and camera’s pixel resolution.
-For example, for smaller angular FoVs, it might be sufficient to have only one set of added charts (at the 4 corners).
+For example, for smaller angular FoVs, it might be sufficient to have only one set of added charts (at each of the 4 corners).

 |The SFRreg single chart circles should have circle diameters